-LFCUD - Act 71 does not require (or mention) open architecture.
-Open architecture is unnecessary to achieve interoperability.
-Any open architecture engineering See Open Architecture Policy at 8086(b)(7) new policy related to Performance of the network overtime should be the responsibility of CUDs, architecture and network maintenance strategy is consistent with industry standards for reliability, resiliency and interoperability at day one and over time.
-A testing regime to release final funds, that confirms in the confirming confirming to the confirming confirming to the confirming confir Any new standards should promote the goals, not prescribe specific architecture.
-One size will not fit all; solutions vary and evolve.
-Applicants should have the burden to demonstrate that how their chosen construction grant, engineering and network experts should develop any new standards.
-Standards borrowed from different regulatory (telecom) schemes, such as "availability requirements of 99.9%," could be problematic. adequate to ensure that reliable, resilient networks with interoperability are being designed and constructed. fiber sparing, allowable loss budget, growth planning, designated power supply and backup, PON splitter and OLT port per location, and the minimum drop budget.
+engineering standards standards construction grant, engineering and network exp should develop any new standards.
+Standards borrowed from different regulatory (telecom) sci such as "availability requirements of 99.9%," cou problematic.
+Any new standards should promote the goals , no prescribe specific architecture.
+One size will not f solutions vary and evolve.
+Applicants should have burden to demonstrate that how their chosen architecture and network maintenance strategy i consistent with industry standards for reliability, resiliency and interoperability at day one and oney A testing regime to release final funds, that confi implementation on day-one, is also reasonable.
+Performance of the network overtime should be responsibility of CUDs, construction grant, engineering and network exp should develop any new standards.
+Standards borrowed from different regulatory (telecom) scl such as "availability requirements of 99.9%," cou problematic.
+For purposes of determining qualifications for a LFCUD : Current OPD and CTC review of proposals is adequate to ensure that reliable, resilient networks with interoperability are being designed and constructed. fiber sparing, allowable loss budget, growth planning, designated power supply and backup, PON splitter and OLT port per location, and the minimum drop budget.
 Grantees shall provide accurate as-built documentation and specifications for each network incorporating grant-funded assets.